expressots/expresso-site-doc/docs/overview/controller.md

 - `useCase`: The use case that will be called.
 This use case is injected in the controller constructor.
 - `res`: The response object from the express request.
 - `successStatusCode`: The status code that will be sent to the client if the use case is executed successfully.
-Please see the StatusCode type for more information.
+Please see the **[Http Status Code](./status-code.md)** type for more information.

 The default response: